Colorado Book Award Finalist

 —Nicole Magistro, Proprietor, The Bookworm of Edwards

-H. E., Heather Sappenfield’s writing, whether fiction or nonfiction, for adults or teens, often reflects the Rocky Mountain landscape that has been her lifelong home.
-It’s literary fiction that is easy to read, reviewed as “deceptively simple, yet a closer look will often reveal layers of technique and meaning.”
-She calls it, “commiterary” because it often eludes categories.
+H. E., Heather Sappenfield’s writing, whether fiction or nonfiction, explores the adventures that fill life, often in the Rocky Mountain landscape that has been her lifelong home.
+She's fascinated by the many selves each of us becomes in our varied roles throughout the day (some we like, some we do not), and her writing often delves into the internal adventure of juggling those multiple selves.
+Her writing is literary, yet easy to read, reviewed as “deceptively simple, yet a closer look will often reveal layers of technique and meaning.”

-Heather lives in a tiny log home in Vail, Colorado, where she teaches narrative workshops at Colorado Mountain College.
-She has also taught for the MFA programs at Western Colorado University and Pacific University.
-When she’s not writing or teaching, you might find her pedaling her mountain bike along Vail’s backcountry trails or schussing down its back bowls.
+Heather lives in a tiny log home in Vail, Colorado.
+She’s taught narrative workshops at Colorado Mountain College, Western Colorado University and Pacific University, where she earned her MFA.
+When she’s not writing or teaching, you'll probably find her pedaling her mountain bike or ski touring in the backcountry.

 You can send me a message or ask me a general question using this form.